 [Section 131 amended by No. 71 of 2003 s.
 8.]

-132. Provisions for particular port authorities
+132. Individual port authorities, provisions for (Sch.
+6)

 If a Division of Schedule 6 applies to a port authority, the provisions of that Division have effect in relation to that port authority and its port even though they override, are inconsistent with, or are additional to, other provisions of this Act.